MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 An organization email must be provided for where the report will be sent.

 > [!NOTE]
-> Yammer does not verify that the email address entered here is an organization email address.
+> Viva Engage does not verify that the email address entered here is an organization email address.
 Please ensure you enter only a valid organization email address.

 ## Pre-submission details or instructions for user